New Build Real Estate Contract Consultations

 Are you considering purchasing a new build home?
-Unlike standard resale transactions that use Colorado Real Estate Commission (CREC) forms, new build contracts are drafted by the builder’s attorney—and heavily favor the builder.
-These agreements often shift liability to the buyer and limit remedies for construction issues.
+Unlike standard resale transactions that use Colorado Real Estate Commission (CREC) forms, new build contracts are drafted by the builder’s attorney and usually protect the builder before buyer.

 Why You Need Legal Review for New Build Contracts

-Builder-drafted purchase contracts are crafted to protect the builder—not the buyer.
-Unlike the balanced Colorado Real Estate Commission (CREC) forms, these agreements often include provisions that shift risks and liabilities to the buyer in ways that can go unnoticed.
+Unlike the balanced Colorado Real Estate Commission (CREC) forms, these agreements can include provisions that shift liabilities to the buyer in ways that can go unnoticed.
 Common clauses allow builders to delay completion indefinitely due to factors like weather, labor shortages, or material delays—without penalty.
 This can leave buyers covering unexpected housing costs, risking mortgage rate expirations, or jeopardizing the sale of their current home.

-New build homes in Colorado come with implied warranties, such as habitability and good workmanship—but builder contracts often try to limit or redefine these protections.
+New build homes in Colorado come with implied warranties, such as habitability and good workmanship—but builder contracts can limit or redefine these protections.
 Many impose narrow timelines for reporting defects, require multiple repair attempts, or create complex procedures that make it difficult for buyers to enforce their rights.

 Remedies are frequently restricted as well.
 Contracts may limit compensation to repair costs only, excluding damages for inconvenience, loss of use, or diminished value.
-Some even waive the right to a jury trial or require binding arbitration, which can be less favorable to consumers.
-Without legal review, buyers risk unknowingly agreeing to limited protections and reduced recourse.
-GLO helps you understand these provisions before you sign—so your rights aren’t undermined when you need them most.
+In some situations, the right to jury by trial is waived or the contract requires binding arbitration- something less favorable as a consumer.
+Without legal review, buyers risk unknowingly agreeing to contracts that don’t support the buyer and their expectations.
+GLO helps you understand these provisions before you sign—so your rights aren’t undermined when you need them.
+Read Colorado Home Warranties: Your Essential Guide to Protections in New vs. Existing Homes to learn more.

-Builder contracts often contain financial provisions that can surprise buyers with added costs or lost deposits.
+Builder contracts can contain financial provisions that surprise buyers with added costs or lost deposits.
 Escalation clauses, for example, allow builders to raise the purchase price due to rising material or labor costs—even after signing—potentially pushing the home beyond the buyer’s budget.

 Contact GLO today to ensure your new build purchase is protected, informed, and structured for success.